-I walked out on the tarmac, and I could see JC speaking to me but seriously, I could not hear a word.
-All I saw was him smiling, laughing, and then waving his hands about while pointing.
-Even with my ears fully plugged up all I could hear was the roar of the jet engine.
+I walked out on the tarmac and saw JC speaking to me, but seriously, I could not hear a word.
+I saw him smiling, laughing, and then waving his hands about while pointing.
+Even with my ears fully plugged up, all I could hear was the jet engine's roar.

 I saw JC smile and point.
 Immediately I started photographing as fast as I could, from every angle.
 Zooming in and out.
 Making sure I captured everything.
-The pilot doing some kind of engine check; climbing into the cockpit; putting on the helmet with the night vision goggles.
+The pilot doing some engine check, climbing into the cockpit, putting on the helmet with the night vision goggles.
 I was frantic and so excited all at once!

-The last part of the project was to photograph a 5-meter JTAC trainer dome, fully immersive.
-My coworker was a video specialist and so we set up the camera to create a time-lapse video.
-I snapped the first pieces of the dome as it was set on the floor to every piece of equipment that created the immersive environment.
-Every 10 minutes I went into this room and took a picture.
+The last part of the project was to photograph a fully immersive 5-meter dome to train JTAC soldiers.
+My coworker was a video specialist, so we set up the camera to create a time-lapse video.
+I snapped the first pieces of the JTAC Trainer as it was being set up from the ground up.
+Every 10 minutes, I went into this room and took a picture.
 The camera was on a tripod and inches away from the wall with a row of computers in front.
 I wish I could show you the time-lapse video.
 Unfortunately, I don't have it.
 The images below were shot with a Nikon and a fish-eye lens.

-The image of the Lieutenant in the dome is very well published.
-The only unfortunate piece to the puzzle is he was not an actual JTAC guy.
+The image of the Lieutenant in the Dome is very well published.
+The only unfortunate piece to the puzzle is he was not an actual JTAC trainee.

 The LVC presentation was conducted at the Interservice/Industry Training, Simulation, and Education Conference (I/ITSEC) in Orlando, FL.
 It was a huge success.
 Out of all the presentations conducted by the DoD that year, ours was the most impressive.
 And we also drew the biggest crowd.
 We had real JTAC soldiers communicate with live pilots while interacting with digital bad guys.